Skull Crushers: Muscles Worked, How To Do and Form

 The skull crusher can be done in different ways to suit your fitness level.

-• If you are new to performing skull crusher, you may want to apply a few modifications to make the exercise easier.
+• If you are new to performing a skull crusher, you may want to apply a few modifications to make the exercise easier.
 One way to counter this problem is to use a lighter weight.
 Another is to dumbbell and cable skull crunches.

-1. Barbell Skull Crushers
+1. Barbell Skull Crusher

 The barbell skull crusher is a popular variation of the skull crusher exercise that targets the triceps muscles.

-Barbell Skull Crushers
+Barbell Skull Crusher

-How To Do Barbell Skull Crunches
+How To Do

 1. Lie down on a flat bench, spread your legs, and plant your feet flat on the floor for stability.